AnnaWeber07/PTR/README.md

-## Repo for UTM PTR labs using Scala
+## Repo for UTM PTR PROJECT 0 using Scala

 **This repository includes laboratory works made by Chiririciuc Anna**